Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 42 hits with five doubles, six home runs, 16 walks and 17 RBI.
+- Anthony Rizzo has collected 44 hits with five doubles, eight home runs and 16 walks.
+He has driven in 20 runs.

 Rizzo Recent Games